 Assist in maintaining and developing relationships with several donor agencies, including preparing and conducting formal meetings with donor agencies.

-Education: Bachelor Degree in Public Health, English, Communication, or related field.
+Education: Bachelor Degree in Global Health, Public Health, English, Communication, or related field.
 Master's Degree preferred.

 Experience: Three (3) years administrative/coordinator program experience.